Wag3s vs DeBank: On-Chain Dashboard vs Tax-and-Accounting (2026)

 How vendor tools compare

-Wag3s Folio ingests on-chain and exchange activity (read-only) and produces the jurisdiction-correct, audit-ready tax computation; Wag3s Ledger does the company accounting and FEC — the completeness an on-chain-only dashboard, by design, does not provide.
+Wag3s Folio ingests on-chain and exchange activity (read-only) and produces the jurisdiction-correct, audit-ready tax computation; Wag3s Ledger does the company accounting and FEC, the completeness an on-chain-only dashboard does not, by design, provide.
 See the Folio and Ledger pages.

 Further reading